Principle to Practice

-social dynamics. change. culture
+social dynamics. social change. pattern languages

-I’ve worked around the world on the dynamics of social and cultural change with some of the largest organizations--and some of the smallest.
+• I’ve worked around the world on the dynamics of social and cultural change with some of the largest organizations--and some of the smallest.

 I've run global research projects, with insights I’ve turned into training programs and pattern languages.
 I’ve trained thousands of people from civil society groups, governments, militaries, corporations, and communities in practical methods of organizing and managing change.
 Thousands more have been through programs by trainers I trained.
 My work is used